Skip To Main Content

 The Difference between Soft Shell and Hard Shell Crabs

-Soft shell crabs are not a different species of crab, but in fact, begin as regular hard shell crabs.
-These crabs, usually blue hard shell, are referred to as soft shell due to the molting process they go through.
-When crabs mature and get too big for their shell, they shed their current one to make room for a bigger, new one.
+Soft shell crabs are not a different species, but in fact, begin as regular hard shell crabs.
+Usually boasting a blue hard shell, they are referred to as soft shell due to the molting process they go through.
+When they mature and get too big for their shell, they shed their current one to make room for a bigger, new one.
 In order to do this, the crab uses the water to swell its body, causing its shell to bust, and then carefully climbs out.
-Once the crab’s shell is off, the soft inner shell is exposed until a new shell forms and hardens a few days later.
+Once its shell is off, the soft inner shell is exposed until a new shell forms and hardens a few days later.

 Relish in the mildly sweet flavor of a hard shell crab in our Yagura roll, mixed with salmon, avocado, eel, sesame seeds, and eel sauce.
 Another option is our Sunrise roll made with crab, salmon, avocado, tuna, sesame seeds, and eel sauce.